 To wrap up this point, here is the breakdown of assets in Australian superannuation (retirement savings) accounts from APRA.
 Only a very small share of these assets could be interpreted as being new investment.
 Most shares would be purchases of existing assets, with a rare exception of capital raising for new ventures.
 Cash and property are obviously not related to new investment, leaving fixed interest assets that may also involve a component of new investment.

-The other important point here is that there is anything that makes a pay-go system unsustainable also makes a fully-funded system unsustainable, though I think neither system is.
+The other important point here is that anything that makes a pay-go system unsustainable also makes a fully-funded system unsustainable, though I think neither system is.
 Each is merely a transfer from one group to another in society, with the same level of output to be shared at each point in time.

 Let’s be clear about this.
 In the pay-go system, wealth is transferred between taxpayers and the retirees each year.
 The retirees share of the economic pie is whatever is determined by demographics and government policy on retirement pensions.

 In the fully-funded system, we have the bizarre situation of working age people buying assets from retired people who had accumulated them in the past, so that they can then sell them when they retire.
 There is a lot of asset churn in this system to generate what is a transfer from working age to the retired at all points in time.
 In essence, it is a pay-go system with the added cost of private funds management.

 I have made this point in more detail in the past.